The search industry is always abuzz about how social media can influence SEO.

 Back when social media didn’t exist, the link-building world was different.

-Fast forward to today, you can’t ignore social media when talking about effective link building tips.
+Fast forward to today, you can’t ignore social media when talking about effective link building tactics.

 Why?
 Because a good chunk of content on the web is distributed via social media.